 Renewal of the airside area at Tallinn Airport

-As a whole, the contract covers both the planning and the execution of the project, including earthworks and paving, along with the reconstruction of storm water systems, as well as the renewal of airport technology, such as airfield ground lighting and navigation systems.
+As a whole, the contract covered both the planning and the execution of the project, including earthworks and paving, along with the reconstruction of storm water systems, as well as the renewal of airport technology, such as airfield ground lighting and navigation systems.

 Special needs at airports

 Airports are always challenging locations due to the strict safety regulations.
 In addition, one needs to make sure that air traffic continues to flow smoothly through it all.
-Night-time construction is also needed: there's a window of about six hours when the airport is closed for some nights of the week for air traffic.
+Night-time construction was also needed: there's a window of about six hours when the airport is closed for some nights of the week for air traffic.

 The project also featured cutting-edge technology that is quite rare in the entire industry.
 Case in point: the new airport ground lighting system deploys only LED technology.
 The installation of a new LED system will dramatically reduce the customer's electricity bill.